jiaye-wu/jiaye-wu.github.io/_posts/2025-02-09-blog-post-PC-trick01.md

 You can go to disk management and partition your drive into two letters, one for your OS and one for your files.
 Then you can use one sync-configuration file for all your PCs.

-However, this method has a significant problem: you cannot foresee how much space you should assign to C: and D: partitions.
-What if you installed a lot of software and you don't have enough space in C:?
-What happens if you collected too much data to fit in D:?
+However, this method has a significant problem: you cannot foresee how much space you should assign to ``C:\`` and ``D:\`` partitions.
+What if you installed a lot of software and you don't have enough space in ``C:\``?
+What happens if you collected too much data to fit in ``D:\``?
 When that happens, it is usually too late to re-assign the partition spaces, since you will need a third physical drive to move your data before they can be moved back-in.

 ### Solution 2: staying with the only drive (recommended)